MdShahedMamun/ProductShowcasing/README.md

 H&M Product Showcasing

-A simple, clean, and responsive iOS application that displays a paginated product grid for H&M “jeans” using jeans Search API.
+A simple, clean, and responsive iOS application that displays a paginated product grid for H&M “jeans” using the jeans Search API.
 The project focuses on code quality, performance, accessibility, and best practices—following the requirements of the assignment.

 ✨ Features
-🧩 Core Functionality

 Displays H&M "jeans" in a 2-column grid, edge-to-edge.